Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 • Limited Heat Output: While gas fire pits provide consistent flame and warmth, they generally do not emit as much heat as wood fire pits, which might be a drawback in colder settings.

-• Complexity in Repair: Compared to wood fire pits, gas fire pits have more components that can malfunction, such as burners, valves, and ignitions systems.
+• Complexity in Repair: Compared to wood fire pits, gas fire pits have more components that can malfunction, such as burners, valves, and ignition systems.
 Repairs may require professional service, adding to maintenance costs.

 • Utility Costs: If connected to a natural gas line, the cost of running a gas fire pit will add to your monthly utility bills, unlike wood, which may be free or less expensive depending on your source.